Classifying spaces for the family of virtually abelian subgroups of orientable $3$-manifold groups: The hyperbolic case

-We claim that $X$ can be choosen to be of dimension 3.
-Note that the dimension of $X$ is By \cite[Proposition 2.2]{matsuzaki:taniguchi} $H$ is isomorphic to $\Z$ or $\Z^2$, therefore $EH$ has a model of dimension 1 or 2, and in both cases there is a model for $\ef2 H$ of dimension 0.
+We claim that $X$ can be chosen to be of dimension 3.
+Note that, by \cref{conditions:exist:pushout}, the dimension of $X$ is We have seen that $H$ is isomorphic to $\Z$ or $\Z^2$, therefore $EH$ has a model of dimension 1 or 2, and in both cases there is a model for $\ef2 H$ of dimension 0.
 The hyperbolic space $\dbH^3$ is a 3-dimensional model for $E\Gamma$.
 This proves our claim.
 As a consequence $\gd_{\calF_2}(\Gamma)\leq 3$.